 Meet the Governors

-I have two children at Corpus Christi and I was elected as Parent Governor in 2014.
-I've been a freelance journalist for over 25 years, working mostly for The Observer and the BBC: this means I'm happy to ask awkward questions if needed!
-I was on the board of the Members Council of the Tate for nine years, so I'm used to scrutinising large budgets and working within and without an institution to achieve its aims.
-I am the link Governor for Early Years and Computing.
-My personal interests include computer coding for children, the arts and sport.
+I was elected as Parent Governor in 2014 and became Chair of Governors in 2019; I've been the Link Governor for Early Years and Computing since 2014.
+Both my children attended Corpus Christi from nursery onwards, and one is still a pupil.
+I've been a freelance journalist for over 30 years, working mostly for The Observer and the BBC: this means I'm happy to ask awkward questions if needed!
+I'm also a trustee of the South London Gallery and my personal interests include computer coding for children, all of the creative arts and sport.